gcanales75/demo-kms/README.md

     A new encrypted password for user: xxxxx has been stored in DynamoDB
     ```

-    > This command passes the password argument as a variable in the python script run, encrypts the password using a KMS data key and sends the protected password to the DynamoDB table with a `PutItem` action.
-The item uses a randomly generated `user` number as *Partition Key* value.
+    > This command passes the desired password as an argument to the python script.
+The script then encrypts this password using the KMS data key - also provided by you in argument list - and write the encrypted password to the `demo-kms` table using the `PutItem` method of DynamoDB SDK API.
+The script also generates a random number to save as the Partition Key value (appuser).

-1. Go to **DynamoDB** and explore the items in table `demo-kms`.
+1. Go to DynamoDB and explore the item in the table `demo-kms`.
 You must see an item with the user number similar to the CloudShell stdout.
 You will also notice the `userpasswd` value is encrypted.

 1. Now you will retrieve the encrypted password from the **DynamosDB** table and decrypt it running a second python script which references the `user` number (*Partition key*).
 Run the below command replacing the `user` placeholder with the actual `user` number displayed after the encryption file run.
 Also replace the `replace-me-with-the-kms-key-id` placeholder with the actual **Key ID** you previously paste in a notepad (remove brackets `[]`).